"There will be no Armenians left in NK in the coming days. This is an act of ethnic cleansing" - Pashinyan

 “The main objective is to provide for immediate needs.”

-According to Pashinyan, at the moment the main task and duty of the Armenian government is “to receive our brothers and sisters forcibly displaced from Nagorno-Karabakh with the utmost care and to provide for their most basic needs.
+According to Pashinyan, at the moment the main task and duty of the Armenian government is “to receive our brothers and sisters forcibly displaced from Nagorno-Karabakh with the utmost care and to provide for their most basic needs,” such as short and long-term housing.

-Prime Minister emphasized that now the issue of their short-term accommodation is being solved, people are being settled in three marzes of Armenia.
-The mechanism of renting apartments and accommodation of people in the families, which agreed to accept the guests, is involved.
-He said that the Karabakh residents will not be able to stay in hotels and guest houses for a long time, so medium and long-term plans are also being worked out.

 Pashinyan said the arrivals will be included in Armenia’s social system, including employment programs.
 In addition, the government is considering issuing and giving them ration cards: